|

 at Riverfront Park

-If you are doing the Trans-Canada Trail, make sure you stay at Midway.
+If you are doing the Trans-Canada Trail, make sure you stay at Midway

-The campsite at the Riverfront Park has lots of shade trees and
+Park has lots of shade trees, quiet, reasonably priced, and is centrally

-the Kettle River Inn & Saloon.
+the street is the Kettle River Inn & Saloon, the local entertainment

 Canoe